 * Guest educators on a diverse range of issues pertinent to spiritual care

 * Afternoon Facilitated Discussion Groups - small groups meet for an hour to discuss the morning education session, and any implications for work practice (optional).

 * Guided prayer and reflection (in keeping with a multi-faith focus)

 * Morning tea and lunch.

 For more information phone 8415 1144.
-To register as an individual or organisation, please fill in this form and forward to firstname.lastname@example.org.
-For single month registrations fill in this form.
+For single month registrations please fill in this form and forward to [email protected].